-Telomeres are the region of repeated nucleotides (the A, G, and T’s) that are found on the ends of all of your chromosomes.
-They cap off the end of the chromosomes, protecting the nuclear DNA during replication before cell division.[ref]
+The key to both longevity and cancer prevention lies at the tail end of each strand of your DNA.
+Telomeres are found on the ends of all of your chromosomes and are comprised of repeated nucleotides (the A, G, and T’s).
+They cap off the ends of the chromosomes, protecting the nuclear DNA during replication before cell division.[ref]

 Cells are replicating and dividing all the time in the body.
 You are constantly losing skin cells and making new ones.
-The cells in the intestines are constantly dividing and turn over every three to five days.
-Other cells, like neurons in the brain, generally do not replicate very often (or at all).[ref][ref]
+The cells in the intestines are constantly dividing and turning over every three to five days.
+Other cells, like neurons in the brain, generally do not replicate very often (if at all).[ref][ref]

 Adult stem cells, also called somatic stem cells, are cells that can become different types of cells.

 Take, for example, the cells in the intestines that are dividing all the time… Eventually, the cells reach the point that they can no longer divide because the telomeres are too short.
 This initiates apoptosis (cell death).
-New cells then are created by the stems cells that line the crypts in the intestines.[ref]
+Now the stem cells can create new cells that line the crypts in the intestines.[ref]

-The enzyme telomerase reverse transcriptase is responsible for replenishing telomeres.
-This happens regularly in stem cells (to some extent) and in cancer cells (a lot!).
+The enzyme called telomerase reverse transcriptase is responsible for replenishing telomeres.
+This process of telomere lengthening happens regularly in stem cells (to some extent) — and in cancer cells (a lot!).
 Telomerase is also active in lymphocytes (immune system cells) and keratinocytes (skin cells).[ref]

 Telomerase adds back nucleotide repeats to the end of the chromosomes, thus replenishing and lengthening telomeres.[ref]

-Cellular senescence, though, is also thought to be one reason for the problems seen in aging.
-Senescent cells give off inflammatory cytokines, increasing inflammation in that tissue or organ.
-These signals that the senescent cells give off can also transform neighboring cells.[ref]
+On the other hand, cellular senescence is also thought to be one reason for the problems seen in aging.
+Senescent cells give off inflammatory cytokines, increasing inflammation in tissues or organs.
+These signals given off by the senescent cells can also transform neighboring cells.[ref]

-Cardiovascular disease is associated with shorter telomere length, and genetic variants that cause shorter telomeres increase the risk of cardiovascular disease.[ref]
-This has been shown repeatedly with many studies showing an increase in heart attack and stroke risk.[ref]
+Cardiovascular disease has an association with shorter telomere length and genetic variants that cause shorter telomeres increase the risk of cardiovascular disease.[ref]
+Repeatedly, many studies have shown an increase in heart attack and stroke risk.[ref]

-More specifically, short telomeres are associated with increased atherosclerosis in the carotid artery.
+More specifically, short telomeres and increased atherosclerosis in the carotid arteries are connected.
 Definitely not a good thing.[ref]

 Type 2 diabetes is also associated with shorter telomere length.
-For each standard deviation of decrease in telomere length, the risk of diabetes increases by 37%.[ref]
+For each standard deviation of a decrease in telomere length, the risk of diabetes increases by 37%.[ref]

-Bipolar disorder is associated with significantly shorter telomere length.[ref]
+Bipolar disorder shows associations with significantly shorter telomere lengths.[ref]

-PTSD from sexual assault or childhood trauma (but not combat) is associated with shorter telomere length [ref]
+PTSD from sexual assault or childhood trauma (but not combat) is associated with shorter telomere length.[ref]

-Various different cancers are associated with shortened telomeres, possibly because shortened telomeres could cause more DNA instability.[ref]
+Various different cancers have associations with shortened telomeres, possibly because shortened telomeres could cause more DNA instability.[ref]

 To sum this up, studies show shortened telomeres associated with:

 Are the above diseases causing the telomeres to shorten or are the shorter telomeres causing the disease?
 The answer, I think, is that both are true.
 Genetic studies show that variants that cause shortened telomeres also increase the risk of the above disease.[ref]
 But oxidative stress due to obesity or diabetes could also cause telomeres to be shorter.[ref]

-One really cool study showed that turning off the telomerase gene (TERT) caused rapid aging in mice, and then turning back on the gene reversed the aging.[ref]
-Another mouse study, done in mice that were bred to be cancer-resistant, found that increasing telomerase extended lifespan by 43%.[ref]
+A really cool study showed that turning off the telomerase gene (TERT) caused rapid aging in mice, and then turning back on the gene reversed the aging.[ref]
+Another mouse study, done in mice bred to be cancer-resistant, found that increasing telomerase extended lifespan by 43%.[ref]

-Upregulating telomerase in skin cells of mice resulted in faster wound healing, but the mice were also much more susceptible to skin cancer.[ref]
-Timing may matter on this, though, since old mice that had telomerase reactivate using gene therapy increased longevity (24%) and didn’t have an increase in cancer.[ref]
+Upregulating telomerase levels in the skin cells of mice resulted in faster wound healing, but the mice were also much more susceptible to skin cancer.[ref]
+Timing may matter on this, though, since old mice that had telomerase reactivation using gene therapy increased longevity (24%) and didn’t have an increase in cancer.[ref]

 There are still a lot of questions to be answered in this field.